 At age 24, having a decent amount of savings, Mathieu was looking for an investment strategy that would allow him to stand out and grow his portfolio in a meaningful way.
 It didn’t take long for him to discover the micro-capitalization (‘’microcap’’) sector.
 Being a self-learner, he spent the next five years reading books about investing, taking online classes, attending conferences and testing his ideas on the ground by putting his own money at risk.

 More than twenty investing conferences, three hundred meetings with company executives and fifty blog posts later, he has multiplied the value of his TFSA by more than four times in less than four years.
-He also acts as a consultant and analyst for the Rivemont MicroCap Fund.
+In 2021, he became a portfolio manager for the Rivemont MicroCap Fund.
 Finally, he is a Chartered Financial Analyst (CFA) charterholder since November 2020.

 Mathieu believes that every person has the potential to invest successfully in microcaps if they really commit to it.
 His mission is to help people like you educate themselves, improve their skills and grow their savings.